 When you are looking for a contractor who can remodel your home for later in life, there is one very important thing to consider:

-Just because a contractor has earned the CAPS designation does not necessarily mean they have experience in accessible design, Universal Design and construction of these types of projects.
+Just because a contractor has earned the CAPS designation does not necessarily mean they have experience.
+You will want one who has experience in both in accessible design, Universal Design and construction of these projects.

 Jeff DeVol has decades of experience in accessible design, Universal Design and construction.
 He also received the Certified Aging in Place Specialist designation from the NAHB.